-Lectures: Lectures will be conducted in person in MB 128.
-Slides will be available after the class on Wednesday's class.
-Class time each week will comprise of a combination of lecturing, in-class activities, and code-along sessions.
+Lectures: Lectures will be conducted in person in B150 in the Leslie L. Dan Pharmacy Building (BP).
+It will cover material from the handouts, and if appropriate slides will be available after by the end of the week's class.
+Class time each week will comprise of a combination of lecturing, in-class activities, and codealong sessions.
 Where possible, you are encouraged to bring a laptop or tablet to follow along with the code.